jessica6m/Learning-Python/README.md

 # Learning-Python
-In this repo I will save my projects, algorithm and data structures examples &amp; full stack applications
+In this repo I will save my projects, algorithm and data structures examples

 Python Practice: